 Sometimes it’s in the best interest of a child to be placed with a relative.
 When a child can no longer live at home, a relative or family friend may be asked to become the child’s guardian.
 Often called “kinship care,” our Fostering Connections program aids a child’s relatives through the process of becoming licensed care providers.By becoming a licensed Fostering Connections family, you will receive financial assistance, training and support from our expert staff.
 In addition, children who are placed in licensed Fostering Connections homes qualify for a variety of state services and assistance.

 - Children are placed in a familiar setting with a relative who already loves them

 - Biological parents retain hope they may be reunited with their children

 - Children are able to build healthy relationships within their extended family

 - Family-related foster parents provide the child with a feeling of stability

 The process of becoming a Fostering Connections family is similar to process of becoming a foster parent.

-To learn more about our programs and services, contact one of our adoption specialists today.
+To learn more about our programs and services, contact one of our maternity and adoption specialists today.